-The Kentucky Wesleyan College Information Technology Services Staff consists of the Director of Information Technology (also servs as the CIO), the Database Administrator, Technology Support Specialists, and the Network and Systems contract staff.
+The Kentucky Wesleyan College Information Technology Services Staff consists of the Network and Systems Director, the Technology Support Director, the Database Administrator, the Software Information Coordinator, and the Technology Support Specialist.

 INFORMATION TECHNOLOGY APPROPRIATE USE

 This policy establishes guidelines for the appropriate use of computer equipment, software and networks owned or operated by Kentucky Wesleyan College.
 Access to the College's information systems is granted to KWC students, faculty and staff with the stipulation that they follow these guidelines and abide by local, state and federal laws.